How Do I Become a Health Information Manager?

 So what do health information managers (HIMs) do?
 Along with their more senior colleagues (e.g., health information directors), HIMs use various computer and IT applications to ensure data accuracy.
 In addition, HIMs may design, upgrade, or modify the systems used by a particular healthcare facility or organization.
 Above all, health information managers see that electronic health records are protected, accurate, and complete to comply with federal and state regulations.

 However, their skills will not keep them tied to one position or type of work setting.
-According to the American Health Information Management Association (AHIMA), the leading certification and professional organization for HIMs, professionals can find unique health information management opportunities in various skills areas: coding, compliance, patient admissions, tumor registries, and risk management.
+According to the American Health Information Management Association (AHIMA), the leading certification and professional organization for HIMs, professionals can find unique health information management opportunities in various skill areas: coding, compliance, patient admissions, tumor registries, and risk management.
 The BLS reports that while most HIMs work in hospitals (30 percent), others are employed in physician’s offices (12 percent), nursing and residential care facilities (9 percent), government offices (7 percent), and outpatient care centers (7 percent).

 To ensure educational quality and be eligible for professional certification, aspiring HIMs are advised to attend educational programs accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Attending a CAHIIM-accredited program ensures students and future employers that an HIM program curriculum meets high peer-reviewed standards for program quality and instruction.
-CAHIIM programs are available on-campus and online certificate and degree programs.
+CAHIIM programs are available on-campus and online in certificate and degree programs.

 What’s more, to be eligible for the professional HIM certification exams offered by the American Health Information Management Association (AHIMA), students must complete a CAHIIM-accredited program.
 Having HIM certification can mean higher earning potential, opportunities for career advancement, and greater chances for career mobility.